pdp10/sbpipe/developer_guide.md

 ```

-### New releases:
+### New releases
 When the `develop` branch includes all the desired feature for a
 release, it is time to checkout this
 branch in a new one called `release-x.x.x`.
 It is at this stage that a
 version is established.
-Only bug-fixes or hot-fixes are applied to this
+Only bugfixes or hotfixes are applied to this
 branch.
 When this testing/correction phase is completed, the `master`
 branch will merge with the `release-x.x.x` branch, using the commands
 above.